JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 How we conduct our outreach ministry is more important than when or where we introduce people to The Urantia Book.
 Indifference and social opposition must be met with love, intellectual candor and good humor.

 Since we are not starting a new religion, our public ministry is relatively benign.
-Jesus assures us, "My yoke is easy and my burden is light."
-This mission bears the simplicity of Philip's invitation, "Come and see."
+Jesus assures us, “My yoke is easy and my burden is light.”
+This mission bears the simplicity of Philip's invitation, “Come and see.”

 In many instances we might be simply introducing people to a new book and encouraging them to read it.
 Their response is in the hands of the Spirit.
 We must cheerfully allow the reader their own interpretations and evaluation.
 For if this new vision of spiritual reality does not inspire, then our arguments will not either.